freenas/freenas-docs/userguide/directoryservices.rst

 * set the same timezone

 * set either localtime or universal time at the BIOS level

-Using a %brand% system as an AD server and connecting to it with a
-%brand% client requires additional configuration.
-On the AD server, go to
-:menuselection:`System --> CAs`
-and create a new internal or intermediate :ref:`Certificate Authority (CA) <CAs>`.
-Click |ui-options| and :guilabel:`View` for the CA and copy the :guilabel:`Certificate` and :guilabel:`Private Key`.

-On the client |web-ui|, select :menuselection:`Directory Services --> Active Directory --> Advanced`.
-Set :guilabel:`Encryption Mode` to *TLS* and :guilabel:`SASL wrapping` to *sign*.
-Go to
-:menuselection:`System --> CAs`
-and click |ui-add|.
-Create a unique :guilabel:`Identifier`, set :guilabel:`Type` to *Import CA*, and paste the AD server CA certificate and private keys in those fields.
-Click :guilabel:`Save` and continue configuring AD.

 :numref:`Figure %s <ad_fig>` shows
 :menuselection:`Directory Services --> Active Directory` settings.